megahdrive/nvc/README.md

 # nvc
 N(oobas) version control.
 Version control for the masses.
-Please don't actually use this, it literally zips your code in a file.
-Just use 7-zip.
+### What is it?
+NVC is a meme version control software, designed after my friends' bad version control system.
+### Why use it?
+Ever wanted to control your versions by date and without a great piece of software?
+Well NVC lets you do that!
+### How does it work?
+NVC controls your versions by creating a ZIP file of your code, titled after the date it was created.

 ## Usage
 nvc.exe [directory]